Zak Bartley

-Physical therapy practices must carefully consider the benefits and drawbacks of in-network and out-of-network billing to determine the best approach for their patients and their practice.
+Physical therapy practices must carefully consider the benefits of in-network and out-of-network billing to determine the best approach for their practice.
 For example, accepting in-network contracts may result in lower revenue, but it may also increase patient volume and simplify the billing process.
 On the other hand, declining in-network contracts may result in higher revenue but also higher administrative costs and a greater risk of denied claims.

 Ultimately, the decision to participate in in-network or out-of-network billing will depend on the specific needs and goals of each physical therapy practice.
-In this post we will highlight the pros and cons of each option. physical therapy practices should understand the key differences, to ensure they are billing accurately and effectively, and protecting their financial well-being.
+In this guide we will highlight the pros and cons of each option.

 To get a full picture out-of-network billing in physical therapy you must first familiarize yourself with patient insurance and benefits.
 Specifically, a practice will need to interpret out-of-network benefits to the patient such as, deductible, co-pay, co-insurance, out of pocket maximum and more.